Asymptotic Properties of Random Restricted Partitions: Introduction

-The set of all partitions $\ml{P}=\cup_{n} \ml{P}_n$ is called the macrocanonical ensemble.
-The partitions of $n$, $\ml{P}_n=\cup_{m} \ml{P}_{n}(m)$, is called the canonical ensemble and $\ml{P}_{n}(m)$ is the microcanonical ensemble.
+The set of all partitions $\ml{P}=\cup_{n\ge 1} \ml{P}_n$ is called the macrocanonical ensemble.
+The partitions of $n$, $\ml{P}_n=\cup_{m=1}^n \ml{P}_{n}(m)$, is called the canonical ensemble and $\ml{P}_{n}(m)$ is the microcanonical ensemble.
 Integer partitions have a close relationship with statistical physics (\cite{BK37, VU37, AK46}).
 To be more precise, a partition $\kappa \in\ml{P}_n$ can be interpreted as an assembly of particles with total energy $n$.
 The number of particles is the length of $\kappa$; the number of particles with energy $l$ is equal to $\# \{ j: k_j=l\}.$ Thus $\ml{P}_n(m)$ is the set of configurations $\kappa$ with a given number of particles $m$.
 It is known that $\ml{P}_n(m)$ corresponds to the Bose-Einstein assembly (see section 3 in \cite{AK46} for a brief discussion).
 Therefore the asymptotic distribution of a probability measure on $\ml{P}_n(m)$ as $n$ tends to infinity is connected to how the total energy of the system is distributed among a given number of particles.

-The most natural probability measure on $\ml{P}_n(m)$ is the uniform measure.
+The most natural probability measure on the integer partitions is the uniform measure.
 The uniform measure on $\ml{P}_n(m)$ for $m=n$ has been well-studied (see \cite{EL, Fristedt, Pittel}).
 However, for the other values of $m$, to our best knowledge, the whole picture is not clear yet.
 In the authors' previous paper \cite{JW-LB}, as a by-product of studying the eigenvalues of Laplacian-Beltrami operator defined on symmetric polynomials, the limiting distribution of $(k_1,\ldots,k_m)$ chosen uniformly from $\ml{P}_n(m)$ is derived for fixed integer $m$.
 This is one of the motivations resulting in this paper.
-As a special case of a more general measure on $\ml{P}_n(m)$, we obtain the asymptotic joint distribution of $(k_1,\ldots,k_m)\in \ml{P}_n(m)$ imposed with a uniform measure for $m\to \infty$ and $m=o(n^{1/3})$.
-It would be an intriguing question to understand the uniform measure on $\ml{P}_n(m)$ for all values of $m$.
-The limiting shape of the young diagram corresponding to $\ml{P}_n(m)$ with respect to uniform measure was studied in \cite{vershik96, VK85, VY03} and \cite{Petrov} for $m=n$ and for $m=c \sqrt{n}$ where $c$ is a positive constant.
+As a special case of a more general measure on $\ml{P}_n(m)$ (detailed definition given in Section \ref{sec:r2} below), we obtain the asymptotic joint distribution of $(k_1,\ldots,k_m)\in \ml{P}_n(m)$ imposed with a uniform measure for $m\to \infty$ and $m=o(n^{1/3})$.
+It would be an intriguing question to understand the uniform measure on $\ml{P}_n(m)$ for all value of $m$.
+The limiting shape of the young diagram corresponding to $\ml{P}_n(m)$ with respect to uniform measure was studied in \cite{Ver96, VK85, VY03} and \cite{Petrov} for $m=n$ and for $m=c \sqrt{n}$ where $c$ is a positive constant.